 - Referral to appropriate police/authorities

 Students are expected to attend school in appropriate type apparel.
-Halter tops, tube tops, bare midriffs, revealing sheer clothing, tight shorts, short-shorts, low-riding pants, tank tops, tight high-slit skirts, pajamas, tank tops with thin straps worn in a provocative or distracting manner may be considered to be inappropriate for males and females.
+Halter tops, tube tops, bare midriffs, revealing sheer clothing, tight shorts, short-shorts, low-riding pants, tight high-slit skirts, and pajamas are prohibited.
+Further, other clothing items worn in a revealing and/or distracting manner may not be permitted.
 Chains of any kind, spiked collars, rivets, wrist bands, oversized rings, etc. are PROHIBITED and MAY be confiscated.
 Students are also PROHIBITED from wearing clothing containing drugs, alcohol, sex-related topics, double meanings, profanity, vulgarity, inflammatory obscene language/ pictures/ symbols.
-It is inappropriate to wear a hat/bandana of various colors, visor, or any other type of headwear in a public building.
-Our school would like to instill this courtesy in all our students.
-Therefore, students may not wear hats or bandanas in this school other than for religious, cultural or safety purposes.
+Students may not wear hoods or bandanas in the school other than for religious or safety purposes.
 Students may wear headscarves or head wraps.
 Various colored bandanas, worn on belts, pants, pockets, as headbands etc., are expressly forbidden, given their association with gang activity.
 Students are prohibited from using, wearing, depicting, possessing or displaying the Confederate flag or its likeness, except when they are used as part of the curriculum and approved by a teacher or administrator.
 Students will be issued a warning and continued violations of said rule may be met with disciplinary action.

 Students are PROHIBITED from wearing violence-inspired clothing on school grounds, specifically any dress or appearance which encourages and/or advocates violence and/or illegal and/or violent activities and/or violent crimes.
 No outer garments should be worn around school (i.e. jackets, coats, 3/4 coats, gloves, etc.) for health and safety reasons.
 Due to safety concerns, all students are PROHIBITED from wearing the following items but not limited to: face paint, masks, wigs, helmets, full body costumes, and/or other materials or accessories that may prevent school personnel from properly identifying a student.